You are here

 On this page

 The RADx initiative is a national call for scientists and organizations to bring their innovative ideas for new COVID-19 testing approaches and strategies.
-Funded projects may also include new applications of existing technologies that make tests easier to use, easier to access, and more accurate.
-At the same time, NIH will seek opportunities to move more advanced diagnostic technologies swiftly through the development pipeline toward commercialization and broad availability — with the goal of making millions of tests per week available to Americans, particularly those most vulnerable to and/or disproportionately impacted by COVID-19, in the late summer of 2020, and having even more tests available in time for the 2020–2021 flu season.
+Funded projects include new applications of existing technologies that make tests easier to use, easier to access, and more accurate.
+At the same time, NIH is seeking opportunities to move more advanced diagnostic technologies swiftly through the development pipeline toward commercialization and broad availability — with the goal of making millions of tests per week available to Americans, particularly those most vulnerable to and/or disproportionately impacted by COVID-19, and having even more tests available in time for the 2020–2021 flu season.

 “Now is the time for that unmatched American ingenuity to bring the best and most innovative technologies forward to make testing for COVID-19 widely available.”

 The rapid worldwide spread and impact of COVID-19 has created a need for accurate, reliable, and readily accessible testing on a massive scale.
 Returning safely to normal life depends on our ability to streamline and speed up the testing process.
 However, this is no small feat.
 The tests must provide accurate, quick results with as few false negatives and false positives as possible.
 Testing must also be inexpensive, user friendly, widely accessible in a variety of settings and locations, and able to detect people who are asymptomatic.
 Most importantly, we need to understand barriers to being tested, even when tests are accessible.